-Student may drop courses online until the end of the late registration period.
-In order to withdraw from one or more courses following late registration, a completed registration form is required.
+Students may drop courses online until the end of the registration period.
+In order to withdraw from one or more courses, a completed Add/Drop/ Withdraw form is required.
 Instructions on the form indicate when a signature of instructor and/or Financial Aid advisor is required.
-The completed form may be submitted to Admissions & Records or any off-campus center.
+The completed form may be submitted to Admissions & Records or any offcampus center.

-Students may withdraw from courses which are less than a full semester in length until 75% of the course meetings have elapsed (withdrawals result in W grades).
 No course may be withdrawn from after 75% of the course has elapsed.
 Students will be issued a grade after this deadline.